MrZenW/ReactJS-Redux-ExpressJS-MongoDB-on-Node.JS-example/README.md

-An example which use " ReactJS and Redux and ExpressJS and MongoDB on Node.JS"
+An example which uses " ReactJS and Redux and ExpressJS and MongoDB on Node.JS"
 -------------------------

 ## HOW TO INSTALL